-- 1) Students are expected to take care of business (TCB) - 2) In all instances, students will act so as not to infringe upon the rights of others or to endanger their own or another's private property or person - 3) Physical violence or threat of physical violence will not be tolerated on campus or on route to and from campus. - 4) Students will be considerate in their relationships with students, teachers, and staff - 5) Students will keep their language, clothing, and gestures respectful and free of profanities and obscenities - 6) Students will follow all rules and procedures in the Handbook - 7) Students will keep hands, feet, and objects to themselves including roughhousing and "playing around" - 8) Students will follow classroom procedures established by each teacher - 9) Students will interact appropriately including avoiding excessive displays of affection - 10) Students will use kind words - 11) Students will allow others to learn - 12) Students will follow staff directions - 13) Students will respect appropriate boundaries - 14) Students will refrain from bullying - 15) Students will respect personal and school property - 16) Students will keep self and others physically safe - 17) Students will not possess, make or draw pictures of weapons, drugs, or drug paraphernalia - 18) Students will not possess and/or use illegal drugs, including nicotine, and/or alcohol
+- 1) Students are expected to take care of business (TCB) - 2) In all instances, students will act so as not to infringe upon the rights of others or to endanger their own or another's private property or person - 3) Physical violence or the threat of physical violence will not be tolerated on campus or on route to and from campus. - 4) Students will be considerate in their relationships with students, teachers, and staff - 5) Students will keep their language, clothing, and gestures respectful and free of profanities and obscenities - 6) Students will follow all rules and procedures in the Handbook - 7) Students will keep hands, feet, and objects to themselves, including roughhousing and "playing around" - 8) Students will follow classroom procedures established by each teacher - 9) Students will interact appropriately, including avoiding excessive displays of affection - 10) Students will use kind words - 11) Students will allow others to learn - 12) Students will follow staff directions - 13) Students will respect appropriate boundaries - 14) Students will refrain from bullying - 15) Students will respect personal and school property - 16) Students will keep themselves and others physically safe - 17) Students will not possess, make or draw pictures of weapons, drugs, or drug paraphernalia - 18) Students will not possess and/or use illegal drugs, including nicotine, and/or alcohol the school maintains or receives from a law enforcement agency regarding your student.

-The school will notify your student's teacher(s), in confidence, if your student has caused, or attempted to cause, serious bodily injury to another person or has engaged in other behaviors that constitute grounds for suspension or expulsion.
-The information provided to the teacher(s) will be based on any written records that the school maintains or receives from a law enforcement agency regarding your student.
 (Ed.
 Code § 49079(a)).

+The school will notify your student's teacher(s), in confidence, if your student has caused, or attempted to cause, serious bodily injury to another person or has engaged in other behaviors that constitute grounds for suspension or expulsion.
+The information provided to the teacher(s) will be based on any written records that